Contribute / Docs

 4. Open a Pull Request

-Head to GitHub and open a Pull Request targeting the dev branch.
+Head to GitHub and open a Pull Request targeting the main branch.
 Include a brief description of the study and any notes for reviewers.

-Make sure your index.json includes a contributors field with your name and GitHub link — CI will verify this matches your GitHub account:
+Make sure your index.json includes a contributors field with your name, GitHub link, and institution — CI will verify your GitHub ID matches the PR author:

 "contributors": [